 Effective communication is critical for students to build relationships with faculty, advisors, fellow students, coworkers, clients, and their significant others in the student's various roles of learner, colleague, consultant, and leader.
 Students must be able to gather, comprehend, utilize and disseminate information effectively, efficiently and according to professional standards.
 Students are required to communicate proficiently in both oral and written English, at a level sufficient to meet curricular and clinical demands.
 Students must be able to elicit information, gather information, and describe findings verbally and in writing and this communication should be comprehensible by patients, professionals, and laypersons.
-In accordance with a technical report developed by ASHA's Joint Subcommittee of the Executive Board on English Language Proficiency (see Students and Professionals Who Speak English with Accents and Nonstandard Dialects: Issues and Recommendations available at http://www.asha.org/policy/TR1998-00154.htm), students and professionals "who speak a nonstandard dialect or who speak with an accent" must, when modeling is necessary, be "able to model the target phoneme, grammatical feature, or other aspect of speech and language that characterizes the client's particular problem."
-Student dialect is screened during the admissions' process (i.e., personal video statement).
-If a student speaks with a nonstandard dialect of English and assistance or support is required, the student will be enrolled in accent reduction therapy.
 Students must be able to communicate effectively and sensitively with patients and colleagues, including individuals from different cultural and social backgrounds; this includes, but is not limited to, the ability to establish rapport with patients.
-Furthermore, students must have the potential to effectively communicate judgments and treatment information and to observe, recognize and understand nonverbal behavior.
-In accordance with a professional issues statement developed by ASHA Competence in Professional Service Delivery available Cultural at (see http://www.asha.org/policy/PI2011-00326.htm), students and professionals must demonstrate "cultural competence" to be able to deliver clinically competent services to individuals with communication disorders.
+Furthermore, students must have the potential to effectively communicate judgments and treatment information and to observe, recognize and understand non-verbal behavior.
+English language proficiency is screened during the admissions' process (i.e., personal video statement and essay).
+In addition, every student is required to demonstrate essential communication skills in English during the first semester of graduate study by engaging in oral and written clinical and academic activities at a level deemed acceptable by faculty.
+Students whose English communication skills are judged inadequate will be recommended for intervention and offered tutoring (ie: Samuel Rudin Academic Resource Center Offices | Iona University) and/or English language proficiency support at the Iona clinic.